54 Facts: Academics

 Fact 7: A Leader in Social Mobility

-U.S. News & World Report named UCR the No. 2 university in the nation for social mobility (2024).
-This means that UCR is nationally recognized for elevating students, partnering with them to reach as high and as far as they want to go.
+In 2024, U.S. News named UCR the No. 1 university in the nation for social mobility.
+This means that UCR is nationally recognized for elevating low-income graduates to a higher standard of living.

 UCR is recognized nationally as a top university for enrolling and graduating Pell Grant or low-income students.
 Washington Monthly magazine ranked UCR No. 7 among 442 universities nationwide in its Pell Grant student performance.
 Need-based Pell Grants are awarded to students with annual family incomes up to US$65,000.